Andrew Schally

 Andrzej Viktor "Andrew" Schally (30 November 1926 – 17 October 2024) was a Polish-American endocrinologist who was a co-recipient, with Roger Guillemin and Rosalyn Sussman Yalow, of the 1977 Nobel Prize in Physiology or Medicine.

 This award recognized his research in the discovery that the hypothalamus controls hormone production and release by the pituitary gland, which controls the regulation of other hormones in the body.

 Later in life, Schally utilized his knowledge of hypothalamic hormones to research possible methods for birth control and cancer treatment.

 Life and career

 Andrzej Wiktor Schally was born in Wilno in the Second Polish Republic (now Vilnius, Lithuania) on 30 November 1926, the son of Brigadier General Kazimierz Schally, who was chief of the cabinet of President Ignacy Mościcki of Poland, and Maria (née Łącka).
-He was born into a Jewish family.
+His great-grandfather, Jan Schally, was the mayor of Myślienice.
+He was of Polish, Austro-Hungarian, French, and Swedish descent.